 - Key considerations

-Ensure that you read through all the requirements mentioned in this doc before you set up Phoenix to backup your databases.
+Ensure that you read through all the requirements mentioned in this topic before you set up Phoenix to back up your databases.

 Defining support levels

-Druva categorizes its platform support levels as following:
+Druva categorizes its platform support levels as follows:

 - Certified Platforms: